Accessibility in Studies at the ZHAW

 Why are style sheets in Word so important?

-A small note about the screen reader: Those who attended our training courses will remember that a screen reader is navigated with keyboard shortcuts.
+A small note about the screen reader: Those who attended our training courses shall remember that a screen reader is navigated with keyboard shortcuts.
 So, when I’m on a page, I can use the “h key” to jump to headings, the “l key” to jump to lists, and so on.
 With this kind of navigation, I can jump through a web page pretty fast.
 However, this only works if there is a semantic structure on a page.
 Without going into technical details, you can think of semantics on the web like style sheets in Word.

 If the style sheets are correctly used in a Word document, I can tell the screen reader to change its mode and I can jump through a Word document just as fast as I can on the web.
 I can jump to headings, tables, etc. In a document with more than 800 pages, you can imagine that the bare text (without style sheets) is very inefficient.
 I would have to read the whole text.
 With style sheets, I can jump to specific chapters or simply skip the famous “preface” of the author 😉 This is why accessible teaching materials are so important!